lo-maxwell/react-virtual-garden/blog.md

     * Garden/store/user shouldn't be visible while logged out anyways, it should redirect to login
     * Unless in guest mode

+### UI changes

+  * Updated header
+  * Account icon and dropdown menu
+  * Updated description on login screen

 TODO:

+Action items:
+1. Make the redirect delayed and make it sit on a screen that says redirect to login page (may be changed in the future)
+2. Fix the header and hide irrelevant buttons and make it cleaner and use less space
+3. Icon on message on top right for login/logout
+4. UI indication that guest mode is on (in the header)
+5. The login screen should be clear that logging in will disable guest mode through a popup window
+6. Message for guest mode can not be disabled until logged in
+7. Popup for guest mode that says it is a new garden
+8. In the case when a user logs in then logs out then clicks guest mode.
+Guest mode should display fresh garden/inventory instead of previous user stuff.

 User page no longer allows create/save/fetch, we automatically create on account register with firebase, save whenever an action is performed, fetch on login; add a debug force fetch option